 Cefalù is one of the most visited places in Sicily.
-Its diminutive size does not stop thousands of tourists from visiting it every day during the summer months.
+While tiny in size, it does not keep thousands of tourists from visiting every day during the summer months.

 TEMPLE OF DIANA

-Halfway to La Rocca is the Temple of Diana.
-A temple created to worship the goddess of water and the moon.
-It is believed that this megalithic monument was built during the ninth century BC. , being the only pre-classic era monument of Sicily.
+Halfway up La Rocca is the Temple of Diana, a temple created to worship the goddess of water and the moon.
+It is believed that this megalithic monument was built during the ninth century BC, being the only pre-classic era monument of Sicily.

-Do not expect too much from this temple.
-If no one warns you that it is there you would think it is any abandoned construction.
-And it is a shame how sloppy it is.
-Anyone can touch the remains, take them or damage them.
+Don’t expect too much from this temple.
+If you didn’t see signs about the temple, you would think it is just abandoned old construction.
+It is a shame how ruined it is.

-After half an hour of ascent, we find the ruins of the Norman Castle.
+After another half an hour of ascent, we can find the ruins of the Norman Castle.
 This fortification was built to protect the city from possible attacks.
-It also offers a 360º view that uncovers a new view of the environment.
+It also offers a 360º view of the surroundings.

-From there we were able to see the New Presidential Port and enjoy the shade changes of the waters of the Tyrrhenian Sea.
+From there, we could see the Nuevo Puerto Presidiana and enjoy the turquoise colour changes of the Tyrrhenian Sea.

-We also discover the Promontory of Torre Caldura, and the lookout tower located on the cape Caldura, dating from the 16th century.
+We also discovered the Promontory of Torre Caldura, the lookout tower located on the Cape Caldura, dating back to the 16th century.

-And of course we admired the plant in Cruz of the Cathedral of Cefalù, the main monument of the city, and of which we will speak later.
+And of course, we admired the Latin cross at the Cathedral of Cefalù, the main monument of the city.

-However what I liked the most about climbing La Rocca was to discover an alternative site to the crowded main beach of Cefalù.
+However, what we liked most about going up to La Rocca was discovering an alternative to the crowded main beach of Cefalù.

-If you look at the last image, the Macedonian color of the bay on the left is nothing other than umbrellas that rival for having their niche in the sand.
+If you look at the last image, the color of the bay on the left is nothing other than umbrellas in the sand.
 However, going up to La Rocca, we found the so-called Arrecife de Giudecca (Giudecca Reef), where we enjoyed the sea almost entirely by ourselves.

-Also, climbing La Rocca we met part of the most recent history of Cefalù.
-In the left part of the last image they appear the mounts of Cefalù.
-These unfortunately burned in a fire on June 16, 2016.
-Practically 1 month before our visit.
+Also, on our walk up to La Rocca, we learned about recent sad events Cefalù.
+On the upper left side of the last image, you can see the mounts of Cefalù.
+These were unfortunately burned in a fire on June 16, 2016, about 1 month before our visit.

-Once you descend La Rocca, I encourage you to explore the medieval old town.
-Walking through the cobblestone streets is impossible not to fall in love for it.
+Once you descend La Rocca, I encourage you to explore the medieval old town that stands out for its cobblestone streets.

-The main artery -and where most of the trade is done- is the Corso Ruggero, which marked the limit of the medieval city.
-However do not follow it all the way.
+The main artery where most happenings take place is the Corso Ruggero, which marks the limit of the medieval city.
+However, do not follow it all the way.
 Get lost, look for solitary alleys and move to another century, when Cefalù was Greek, Roman, Arab or Norman.

-Several restorations throughout history have made it possible to preserve it in such a way that it is one of the most visited places in Cefalù.
-In the last remodeling in the 19th century, bronze heads were added to each of the pipes that supplied the lavatory.
+Several restorations throughout history have preserved it in such a way that it is one of the most visited places in Cefalù.
+In the last remodeling during the 19th century, bronze lion heads were added to each of the pipes that supplied the lavatory.

-Later the water is channeled and carried to the sea through a cleft that opens in the medieval wall that still is raised in Cefalù and that leads to the port.
+The water is channeled to the sea through a cleft that opens in the medieval wall still standing in Cefalù, and that leads to the port.

 DUOMO DI CEFALÚ

-No doubt, Duomo di Cefalù is the most important thing you must visit in Cefalù in a day.
-Not all fishing villages can have a cathedral, but less since such an early time.
+With no doubt, Duomo di Cefalù is the most important thing you must visit in Cefalù in a day.
+Not all fishing villages can have a cathedral, let alone from such an early period.
 The cathedral of Cefalù (1131) was founded even before Palermo’s (1184).

-It tells the story that the ship where the King of Sicily –Ruggero II– was traveling was facing a storm on the way from Naples to Palermo.
-The king, thinking that he was going to die, promised the savior that if he came to earth safe and sound, he would build a cathedral in his honor wherever he arrive.
-On disembarking at Cefalù, the king kept his promise and soon afterwards the construction work began.
+The story behind this cathedral goes back to the time when the King of Sicily, Ruggero II, faced a sea storm on his journey from Naples to Palermo.
+Thinking that he was going to die, the King promised the savior that he would build a cathedral in his honor wherever he arrives safely.
+Upon disembarking at Cefalù, the King kept his promise and construction work began soon afterward.

-The highlight of the cathedral are its rectangular turrets that give the cathedral a look more of a Norman fortress than a place of worship.
-Inside it stands the Byzantine mosaic of the Christ Pantocrator with Arabic-Norman factions; Blond hair (Norman) and thick dark beard (Arabic).
+The highlight of the cathedral are the rectangular towers that give an aspect of a Norman fortress.
+Inside, the Byzantine mosaic of the Christ Pantocrator with Arabic-Norman characteristics stands out, featuring Blonde hair (Norman) and thick dark beard (Arabic).

-Since 2015 it is considered a World Heritage Site by UNESCO as part of the Arab-Norman route of Palermo, Monreale and Cefalù.
-During the summer months the visiting hours are from 08:00 to 18:00.
+It has been declared a World Heritage Site by UNESCO since 2015 as part of the Arab-Norman route of Palermo, Monreale, and Cefalù.
+During the summer months, the visiting hours are from 8:00 a.m. to 6:00 p.m.

-In it, as in most of Sicily, the typical dish was pasta with seafood or fish.
-However, luckily for me there was also veggie option, as always 🙂
+In this “Ristorante”, as in most of Sicilian restaurants, the typical dish was pasta with seafood or fish.
+Luckily for me, there was also a veggie option.

 We also enjoyed our first of many mezzi litri di bianco della casa.